Baked Mango Chicken Meatballs

 - Soak ½ cup of oats in 100 ml of coconut milk for 10 minutes.
 This softens the oats and gives a lovely texture to the bites.

 - In a food processor, finely blitz the carrot and onion.
-(Alternatively you can grate the carrot and onion and make the meatball mic in with bowl)
+(Alternatively you can grate the carrot and onion and make the meatball mix in a bowl)

 - Add the mango cubes, soaked oats, turmeric, and chicken mince to the food processor.
 Pulse to combine — do not overmix.